yfndev/ybudget/README.md

 ---

+**Found a security issue?**
-**Security Disclosure:** Found a security issue?
-Please email security@ybudget.de with details.
-We take security seriously and will respond within 48 hours.
+Please email team@ybudget.de with details.
+We take security seriously and will respond asap.

 ---